Whitefish, Montana: Education

 The Whitefish School District serves Whitefish.
 Schools in the district include Muldown Elementary School, Whitefish Middle School.
 Whitefish High School and Whitefish Independent High School.
 Whitefish School District offers students K-12 a wide range of academic supplements, for example, online Virtual High School and dual credit opportunity through Flathead Valley Community College.
 Whitefish High School is known as the Bulldogs.

 Whitefish High School is home to numerous state championship teams; the most recent is the girls' cross country team.
 They have won four consecutive titles.
 Other state athletic accomplishments have been made in football, girls' and boys' golf, volleyball, boys' and girls' basketball, boys' and girls' track and field, girls' softball, boys' and girls' tennis, speech, and debate.

 Whitefish Community Library is a public library in the town.

 Media

 Whitefish is part of the Missoula media market, which covers a seven-county area of northwestern Montana.
 The city's main newspaper is The Whitefish Pilot, while the Flathead Beacon, a regional newspaper for the Flathead Valley based in Kalispell, publishes Whitefish Area News.
-Three radio stations are licensed to Whitefish, all owned by Bee Broadcasting, Inc.: KJJR 880 AM, KSAM 1240 AM, and KWOL-FM 105.1.
+Three radio stations are licensed to Whitefish, all owned by Bee Broadcasting, Inc.: KJJR 880 AM, KHNK 1240 AM, and KWOL-FM 105.1.

 Infrastructure

 Medical

-The Kalispell Regional Medical Center is the county's largest hospital and serves the area.
+The Logan Health Medical Center is the county's largest hospital with clinics and other facilities serving the area under Logan Health.

-North Valley Hospital is a private nonprofit general medicine and surgical Critical Access Hospital located in Whitefish and is affiliated with Kalispell Regional Medical Center.